James-Yu/LaTeX-Workshop/README.md

 - `latex-workshop.compile`: Compile LaTeX to PDF.
 - `latex-workshop.preview`: Open a live preview column for LaTeX.
+- `latex-workshop.preview_browser`: Open a webpage preview for LaTeX.
 - `latex-workshop.source`: Show LaTeX source of the preview.
 - `latex-workshop.synctex`: Direct synctex from cursor position.